chigenori053/CausalSqript/docs/CausalScript_CLI_UI_Spec.md

-# CausalScript CLI UI Specification (edu / pro / demo)
+# Coherent CLI UI Specification (edu / pro / demo)
 Version: 0.1
 Status: Draft
-Target: Codex / CausalScript Dev Environment
+Target: Codex / Coherent Dev Environment

 ## 1. Purpose
-This document defines the CLI directory layout and execution rules for CausalScript's edu, pro, and demo environments.
+This document defines the CLI directory layout and execution rules for Coherent's edu, pro, and demo environments.
 It ensures that each variant can be executed and tested using CLI-based workflows compatible with Codex.

 ## 2. Directory Structure
 mathlang/